PE & Sport Premium

 - increased confidence, knowledge and skills of staff in teaching PE and sport.

-- the broader experiences of a range of sports and activities off to our pupils.
+- the broader experiences of a range of sports and activities offered to our pupils.

 - increased participation in competitive sport.